 Subverted in Coupling: Susan tells Steve, "don't worry about it" when he asks about whether they're using contraception.
 He later learns in an infertility specialist's office that unbeknownst to him, they've been "trying" for six months without success.
 Of course, Susan later discovers that she is pregnant, in what is debatable either playing it straight or a double subversion.

-Another example is when a woman got pregnant with her then rich boyfriend.
-She chose to keep the baby despite the fact that the baby is deformed.
-But the boyfriend lost all his money.
+Another episode was about a woman who got pregnant by her then rich boyfriend.
+She chose to keep the baby despite the fact that she knew that the baby was deformed.
+The boyfriend would lost all his money, however.

 Boston Legal came up with a pretty good, if extremely far fetched argument for a court-ordered abortion, possibly inspired by one of the real life examples below.
 A woman gave her boyfriend oral sex (to which he "barely consented"), then spat the semen into a cup and used it to impregnate herself and didn't tell him until she knew it worked.
 The man argued that he was tricked into impregnating the woman, and additionally it imposed a dilemma upon him, as he was known to be outspoken on the issue of absentee black fathers and would have to choose between being a hypocrite or help raise a baby he didn't want.
 The judge admitted that the case was compelling, but not quite enough to warrant the extreme measure of ordering the woman to undergo an abortion.